littledan/proposal-reserved-decorator-like-syntax/README.md

 ### Benefits of a unified syntax for modification

 The goal here is not to encourage an explosion of new modifiers that everyone has to learn.
 But, when new modifiers do turn out to be needed in the evolution of the language, JavaScript developers should not have to learn a new set of syntactic rules to govern it, which are specific to that particular modifier.

-### Custom code transforms

-Many people are experimenting with using various kinds of code generation in JavaScript, e.g., with [Babel](https://babeljs.io/) plugins.
-Babel's parser only permits standards-track syntax (plus JSX and type systems) to be parsed, so transforms end up giving new semantics to existing syntax.
-Sometimes, the semantics provided can be considered in line with standard JavaScript, and sometimes, they may be somewhat distinct.
-Because there's no syntactic place to "opt in" to other semantics, new interpretations of existing constructs are the only option.

-There's a composability issue here: If these transforms are done globally, rather than specifically to just constructs that need them, the code base and the transform sort of go together, and it might not be possible to develop two different types of code together, if the transforms need to be used on the file as a whole.

-To resolve this, the built-in decorator `@scope: expression` construct could be used to specifically call for a transform on a particular piece of code which is affected.
-These would all be syntax errors executed in JavaScript without transformation by tools (since only known scopes with specification-defined behavior are accepted), without including their own custom syntax.

-#### Managing scope names

-There is some risk that different non-standard scope names may overlap and conflict, much like different libraries that add properties of the same name to the global object may overlap and conflict.
-Unlike in libraries, there's no clear way to "import" these constructs to disambiguate (though one could imagine an analogous, tools-only "import type"-style construct for built-in decorators); built-in decorators aren't based on lexical scoping.
-This would be unfortunate, but at least it would be a limited-impact conflict (to those particular constructs).

-Some mitigation strategies to reduce the risks of overlaps:
-- By convention, scopes which are project-specific could use related names, such as `@ember:` or `@ts:`, could be used to call out to tool- or project-specific transforms, allowing these plugins to be used together in the same code bases.
-- We could build a central place to share information about what kinds of scope names are used by projects; when choosing a new scope name, people can consult this list and choose one not included, and then note their choice on the list.
-Participation would be optional but beneficial to participants.
-Thiswork could take place in the [JS shared interfaces repository](https://github.com/littledan/js-shared-interfaces/).

 ## Examples of application